Whimsy Stick

 Duke: 3-Year-Old Lab Mix

-Duke barked 40+ times per hour at window triggers, pulled so hard on walks his owner had bruised hands, and had zero recall reliability outside the house.
+Duke barked 40+ times per hour at window triggers.
+He pulled so hard on walks his owner had bruised hands.
 His owner had tried a bark collar (worked for 3 days, then Duke learned to bark through it), a front-clip harness (reduced pulling by maybe 20%), and treat-based recall (worked indoors only).
+Zero recall reliability outside the house.

 -80%